Frequently Asked Questions

 Entrance and Exit Interviews are integral pieces of the Financial Aid Process.
 All first-time borrowers must complete Entrance Counseling, which advises you of your rights and responsibilities for the loan you are assuming.
 Exit Counseling provides valuable information on how to prepare for and repay your student loans.
 The University will contact students to schedule an Exit Interview before leaving the institution.
 For more information on completing online federal Entrance and Exit Counseling, click here.

-Deferment forms are processed by the Registrar of your respective school.
+Deferment forms are processed by the University Registrar.
+Email registrar@rowan.edu for assistance.

 Students are required to be matriculated in a program of study at least half-time for the period in which they seek financial assistance.
 Please refer to your school’s enrollment policy.